astropy/astropy/docs/uncertainty/index.rst

 Using Distributions
 -------------------

 ..
-EXAMPLE START: Using and Accessing Distributions
+EXAMPLE START: Accessing Properties of Distributions
-.. not quite sure what to call this example or how best to break it up

 This object now acts much like a |Quantity| or |ndarray| for all but the non-sampled dimension, but with additional statistical operations that work on